Lumberjack World Championship: Men's events

+Axe throw

+Competitors stand 20 feet away and throw a large, heavy double-bit axe—featuring a blade on each side—at a wooden target to hit the central bullseye.

+First place was awarded to Ben Marshall from New Hampshire, second place to Nate Hodges of North Fork, California, and third to Mike Sullivan of Goshen, Connecticut.

-Underhand block chop
+Men's underhand chop

 Using a five-pound single-bit axe, competitors chop through a horizontal aspen log 12 in in diameter and 28 in long.
 Timing begins on the signal "go" and ends when the log is severed.

-A new world record was set in 2006 by Jason Wynyard with a time of 15.94.
+Brayden Meyer captured first place with a time of 18.09 seconds in front of a full crowd, Matt Cogar came in second place with 20.25 seconds, and Matt Slingerland placed third at 25.67 seconds.
+The world record was set in 2006 by Jason Wynyard with a time of 15.94.

-In 2007, competitors moved from the underhand chop to the standing block chop for one continuous timed event known as the endurance event.
+The Master's Underhand (for those over the age of 50) first place was awarded to Mike Sullivan with a time of 49.03 secoonds, second place to Charles Van Hall with 49.66 seconds, and Warrick Hallett came third with a time of 50.36 seconds.

-Standing block chop
+Men's standing block chop

-Using a five-pound single-bit axe, competitors chop through a vertical standing aspen log 12 in in diameter and 28 in long.
+Using a five-pound single-bit axe, competitors chop through a vertical standing aspen log 12 in in diameter and 28 in long in separate jack and jill heats.
 Timing begins on the "go" signal and ends when the log is severed.

-This event was combined with the men's underhand chop as the endurance or combination event in 2007.
-Competitors moved from the underhand chop to the standing block chop for one continuous timed event.
+Brayden Meyer again showed skill with his win in the men's event, logging a time of 20.00 seconds flat.
+Matt Cogar placed second with a time of 20.98, and Jason Lentz came in third with 24.17 seconds.
 The world record for the standing block chop is 12.33 seconds set by Jason Wynyard from New Zealand in 2007.

 Springboard chop

 This event combines the skills of the chopper and the high climber.
 Out in the forest this technique enables a working lumberjack to reach softer wood above the tough and knotty base of a tree marked for cutting.
 Contestants climb a height of nine feet using two springboard placements and chop through a 12 in aspen log mounted on the top of the spar pole.

-Dave Bolstad set a new world record of 41.15 in 2003 besting his previous world record time of 41.63 in 2001.
+First place was awarded to Brayden Meyer with a time of 55.91 seconds, second place to Matt Slingerland at 1:04.15, and third place to Tristan Vanbeek at 1:04.98.
+Dave Bolstad set a world record of 41.15 in 2003 besting his previous world record time of 41.63 in 2001.